szkkng/juzi/README.md

 These fields correspond to the arguments used in JUCE’s `juce_add_<target>` functions.
 Refer to the [JUCE CMake API documentation](https://github.com/juce-framework/JUCE/blob/master/docs/CMake%20API.md) for detailed behaviour of each option.

-If you're using [ZLS](https://github.com/zigtools/zls), your editor can show available values and jump to definitions, making it easy to inspect each field.

 Note that some fields are not yet implemented.